 Now, look at all the 75th percentile scores in your chart.
 The highest score will be your goal score, as this is the one most likely to get you into all the schools you're applying to.

-With our example chart, the highest score is 1480, or the 75th percentile score for the University of Illinois.
-By getting a 1480 or higher, you’ll be getting an impressive score not just for this school but also for Marquette, UW Madison, and MSU, thereby raising your chances of getting into all colleges you’re applying to.
+With our example chart, the highest score is 1480, or the 75th percentile score for the University of Illinois and UW Wisconsin.
+By getting a 1480 or higher, you'll be getting an impressive score not just for these two schools, school but also for Marquette and MSU, thereby raising your chances of getting into all colleges you're applying to.

 #3: Sincere, Specific, and Well-Written Essays

 The personal statement is an important part of your college application as it's one of the only areas where you can really showcase your personality.

 According to the 2019 NACAC survey, 56% of schools consider application essays moderately or considerably important.
 While some colleges don't require essays, those that do usually place at least moderate importance on them.

 So how can you ensure your essay will impress the admissions committee?
 Generally, colleges are looking for three main qualities in a personal essay: